pingcap/docs/query-execution-plan.md

 - **TableFullScan**: Full table scan.
 - **TableRangeScan**: Table scans with the specified range.
 - **TableRowIDScan**: Accurately scans the table data based on the RowID passed down from the upper layer.
-- **IndexFullScan**: Another type of full table scan, except that the index data is scanned, rather than the table data.
+- **IndexFullScan**: Another type of "full table scan", except that the index data is scanned, rather than the table data.
 - **IndexRangeScan**: Index scans with the specified range.

 TiDB aggregates the data or calculation results scanned from TiKV/TiFlash.
 The data aggregation operators can be divided into the following categories: